 For one of the best collections of fairy chimneys, head to Pasabag (translation: “Pasha’s Vineyard”), a name given after the Byzantines were defeated by the Ottomans (“Pasha” meaning “General”) and for the small vineyards surrounding the area.
 Located just outside Goreme, Pasabag is also known as the Valley of the Monks or Monk’s Valley for the refuge it once provided to hermitage monks.

-The rock formations in Pasabag are no less phallic-like than they are in Love Valley.
-They resemble mushrooms too (the hard stone caps protect the softer rock below from eroding) but calling them a type of fungus isn’t so titillating, is it?
+The rock formations in Pasabag are no less phallic than they are in Love Valley.
+They resemble mushrooms too (the hard stone caps protect the softer rock below from eroding) but calling them a type of fungus instead of a phallus isn’t as titillating, is it?

 You’ll find a Christian hermit’s shelter and chapel dedicated to St. Simeon in the three-headed chimney.